Neon Graves

 They call it the Neon Graves because everything here is dying beautifully.

-The district occupies six blocks of Sector 12's mid-level -- abandoned entertainment infrastructure Relief Corporation built in the 2150s and walked away from.
-The shells of performance halls, streaming studios, and VR lounges sat empty for a decade before the artists moved in.
+The district occupies six blocks of Sector 8's Bayview-Portola stretch — abandoned entertainment infrastructure that Relief Corporation built in the 2150s and walked away from when the business model shifted to home delivery.
+The shells of performance halls, streaming studios, and VR lounges sat empty for a decade before the artists moved in, the way artists always move in: quietly, cheaply, and with enough vision to see a gallery in every gutted recording booth.

 The Resonance Hall